“Little children, let no one deceive you. He who practices righteousness is righteous, just as He is righteous.”

 Just as Jesus did not become righteous by doing, so the believer does not become righteous by doing.
-Jesus was eternally and immutably righteous so He manifested Himself as such in the world.
+Jesus was eternally and immutably righteous, so He manifested Himself as such in the world.
 Believers manifest the righteousness they have in Christ because of their life in Christ.
-There is a mighty big difference between those who imitate the righteousness of Christ and those who are complimentary it.
+There is a mighty big difference between those who imitate the righteousness of Christ and those who are complimentary of it.

 The believer’s conduct manifests his relationship with God.

 Satan is ever on the look-out for gullible believers.
 Untaught Christians are particularly susceptible to deception from Satan when it comes to righteousness.

 Every believer possesses two kinds of righteousness.
 Jesus declares the believer to be as righteous as He is righteous at the moment of personal trust in the cross to forgive sin.
 That is judicial righteousness.
 The second righteousness is a righteousness that flows out of our fellowship with the Lord (Ph 1:9-11).
 The Holy Spirit produces the latter righteousness.
 There is no way that a person can fellowship with God and not produce experiential righteousness.

 Ga 5:25, “If we live in the Spirit, let us also walk in the Spirit.”